How to Make a Flameless Campfire {And Other Helpful Tips for Camping Without Fire}

 - 2-3 Ball Jar LED Light Lid Inserts

-- 2-3 Wide Mouth Mason Jars – Sandie suggests using Yellow, Orange or Red ones**** (There’s Purple, too!)
+- 2-3 Wide Mouth Mason Jars – Sandie suggests using Yellow, Orange or Red ones.
+(There are Purple jars, too!)

 - 1 string of white, battery operated lights + 1 string orange, battery operated lights [Dollar Store, seasonal] **

-Another option are these lovely battery operated lights at Joann’s – 25 on a string, with a brown wire.
+Another option are to use battery operated string lights.
+Seasonly, you can find 25 on a string, with a brown wire.
 They are a little more expensive, but I love the warm glow they put off, and the brown wire blends right in with the fire.

 Colored Jars: If you can’t find colored Mason jars, or don’t want to buy them, you can use colored cellophane inside the jars instead.